Cleaning GuidesHow to Clean a Leather Sofa

 There are several things you have to remember before removing mould from fabric furniture:

 Mould can grow on many types of fabric, causing unsightly stains and odours.
 It is important to remove mould as soon as you notice it.
-Failure to do so could damage the furniture piece or make the problem even worse and spread on the other items.
-The following methods show you how to remove mould from fabric furniture yourself.
+Failure to do so could damage the furniture piece or make the problem even worse and spread to other items.
+The following methods show you how to remove mould from the home and outdoor fabric furniture yourself.

 Vinegar is a universal cleaner that can be found in almost every kitchen.
 Because of its versatility and natural origins, a lot of households use it as a basic ingredient for green cleaning products.
-It has also proven to remove a great number of upholstery stains, including such a persistent stain as spilt red wine.
+It has also proven to remove a great number of upholstery stains, including such persistent stains as spilt red wine and even pee stains.

 Once your furniture has aired outside enough, vacuum the stain to collect the powdery mould residue from the furniture.
 We recommend using an upholstery brush attachment if you have one;